 I am sick of seeing these dealers everytime I go through this bus loop.
 I am tired of talking to people here who feel like I do, but also feel immobilized by the lack of action.

-I am sick of hearing the mayor touting how the other levels of government have let her down in her big fancy crime prevention plan.
+I am sick of hearing the mayor saying how the other levels of government have let her down in her big crime prevention plan.

 I am tired of worrying about whether or not I am going to get robbed when I go out for a walk because I have nice jewellery.